 Arkansas State University Mid-South encourages reverse transfer for students who leave the college before completing their degree or certificate.
-ASU Mid-South is a partner institution in the Credit When It's Due initiative, which is a partnership between the 22 two-year colleges and 11 four-year public universities in the State of Arkansas.
 Students are responsible for requesting their transcripts be sent to the Registrar's Office and completing the Transfer Credit Evaluation form.
 For more information about reverse transfer, please contact the Registrar's Office at 870.733.6728 or email admissions@asumidsouth.edu.